-Coincidentally, because of my reality show I ended up going out more often and do more cool stuff.
+Coincidentally, because of my reality show, I ended up going out more often and doing more cool stuff.
 Your life can’t be boring if you’re producing a reality show!

 Starting a reality show on the Internet is a popular strategy to create an authentic brand that your audience admires.
 You’re not just promoting your business on social media, you are representing yourself, so be authentic!

-- Share stories using a mix of text, photo and videos.
+Share stories using a mix of text, photos, and videos.

 Everybody has different experiences when it comes to using the Reality Show Method to build their brand.
 I’d love to hear your stories, tips, and experiences.